Right to a Healthy Environment

 Several regional human rights treaties also protect this right in various forms:

-At the national level, more than 100 countries have amended their constitutions to include the right to a healthy environment, while more than 100 have enacted legislation articulating such a right.
+At the national level, the right to a healthy environment is now legally recognized in more than 80 per cent of U.N.
+Member States (161 out of 193 States) through constitutions, legislation and regional treaties.
 A number of individual states in the United States have also amended their constitutions to include the right to a healthy environment.

-On September 27, 2022, the Council of Europe recommended that all member states “actively consider recognising at the national level [the right to a clean, healthy and sustainable environment] as a human right that is important for the enjoyment of human rights and is related to other rights and existing international law.”
+On September 27, 2022, the Council of Europe recommended that all member states “actively consider recognizing at the national level [the right to a clean, healthy and sustainable environment] as a human right.

 Photo Credit: The sky turns orange in San Francisco as a result of California wildfires during the early months of the Covid-19 pandemic.
 Climate change is expected to increase the severity and frequency of devastating wildfires and deadly disease outbreaks.
 Photo by Christopher Michel (CC BY-NC-ND 2.0).